📋 Compliance & Permits Guide

 When Permits Are Required

-Always confirm with local officials for your project's scope.
+Always verify with local authorities for your specific project.

 Common Exemptions

-• Minor repairs (e.g., replacing a few shingles)
+• Minor repairs, like replacing a few shingles or patching small leaks

 Usually Required